Formula Reference

 The AP Calc BC Score Calculator estimates your AP Calculus BC composite score on the 1 to 5 scale based on your multiple choice raw score and free response section points.
 It uses the College Board's standard weighting formula to convert raw scores into a predicted AP score.
 Use it to set score targets, assess exam readiness, and plan study priorities before test day.

-GPA Calculator
+Cumulative GPA Calculator

 High School GPA Calculator Logic

-What Is the High School GPA Calculator?
+What the High School GPA Calculator Actually Does

-The High School GPA Calculator computes both your weighted and unweighted grade point average from the same course list, letting you see how AP and Honors course load affects your overall academic standing.
-According to the National Center for Education Statistics transcript credit data, over 40 percent of US high school graduates complete at least one AP course, making the distinction between weighted and unweighted GPA increasingly relevant for college-bound students.
-Unweighted GPA treats every course equally on a 4.0 scale; weighted GPA rewards students who choose more challenging courses by adding bonus points for Honors, AP, and IB classes.
+This tool computes both weighted and unweighted grade point average from the same course list, showing how AP and Honors course load affects overall academic standing.
+According to the National Center for Education Statistics transcript credit data, over 40 percent of US high school graduates complete at least one AP course, making the weighted-versus-unweighted distinction increasingly relevant for college-bound students.
+Unweighted GPA treats every course equally on a 4.0 scale; weighted GPA rewards students choosing more challenging courses by adding bonus points for Honors, AP, and IB classes.
+Since most selective universities evaluate both the GPA figure and the rigour behind it, understanding how each course contributes to both calculations helps build a more competitive application.

 Weighted vs Unweighted GPA: The 5.0 Scale Explained